 Beth El members are welcome to join any of the three groups that help carry out the Chevra Kaddisha’s work: those who perform tahara, the sitters (shomrim) who stay with the body until burial, and the pallbearers.
 We are always looking for volunteers to help with one of those three roles.

 Please feel free to contact any one of us regarding your participation in the Beth El Chevra Kaddisha.
-For more information about the cemetery please visit their website here.
+For more information about our cemetery, please visit the website here.